 The European Union and European Free Trade Association ("EU") has established certain electronic emission and product safety requirements ("CE").
 As applicable, our products currently meet these requirements; however, failure to obtain either a CE certification or a waiver for any product may prevent us from marketing that product in Europe.
-The EU also has directives concerning the Reduction of Hazardous Substances ("RoHS") and we believe we are classified within the EU RoHS Directive category list as Industrial Monitoring and Control Equipment (category 9), which is out of scope until the enforcement date of July 2017.
+The EU also has directives concerning the Reduction of Hazardous Substances ("RoHS") and we believe we are classified within the EU RoHS Directive category list as Industrial Monitoring and Control Equipment (category 9).
 We believe all current products meet the RoHS directives.
 Failure to meet applicable directives or qualifying exemptions may prevent us from marketing certain products in Europe or other territories with similar requirements.

 We have subsidiaries in Germany, China, Hong Kong, Brazil and Canada and large balances of cash are in our foreign subsidiaries.
 Our business and financial condition is sensitive to currency exchange rates and any restrictions imposed on their currencies including restrictions on repatriations of cash.
 Any repatriation of cash could result in tax costs and corresponding deferred tax assets with related tax valuation allowances.
+Tax reform and the effect of the "Deemed Repatriation" have been included in our 2017 financial statements.
 Currency exchange fluctuations in these countries may adversely affect our investment in our subsidiaries.